If there’s one part of kayaking that’s not fun, it’s when your kayak flips over.

 The other option is to swim underneath your kayak, and quickly push the kayak up and over in one smooth motion.
 This technique requires more strength and can be a little more challenging for certain people.

-As we mentioned earlier in the article, it’s best to see and practice these recovery methods, not just read about them.
+As we mentioned earlier in the article, it’s best to practice these recovery methods, not just read about them.
 Take lessons, watch videos, and rehearse on calm waters.

 Here’s a list of accessories that all kayakers should think about in the event your kayak capsizes.